 Acronym / Term Definition Source Air Policing mission Any aircraft flying inside or approaching airspace that are unidentified, either through loss or intentional omission of communication with Air Traffic Control creates an unsafe environment, which could lead to an air incident.
 Air Policing missions ensure the integrity, safety and security of the airspace.
-[54] Airspace Management Cell (AMC) A joint civil-military cell responsible for the day-to-day management and temporary allocation of national or sub-regional airspace under the jurisdiction of one or more ECAC state(s).
-[48] Combat Search and Search and rescue operations in or near a combat zone.
-Rescue (CSAR) Missions range from recovering military survivor(s) by a single unit penetrating hostile territory without any support to a CSAR task force where the operations may involve a variety of forces including Command and Control (C2), Close Air Support (CAS), Suppression of Enemy Air Defence (SEAD), Intelligence, Airborne Early Warning (AEW), Medical Evacuation (MEDEVAC) and Special Operational Forces (SOF).
-Command and Control (C2) Plan, direct, task, coordinate, supervise and support air operations of allocated assets in peace, crisis and conflict.
-[53] Air command and control systems and centers enable nations to seamlessly manage all types of air operations over their territory, and beyond, integrating air traffic control (ATC), surveillance, air mission control, airspace management and force management functions.
+[56] Airspace Management Cell (AMC) A joint civil-military cell responsible for the day-to-day management and temporary allocation of national or sub-regional airspace under the jurisdiction of one or more ECAC state(s).
+[50] Combat Search and Search and rescue operations in or near a combat zone.
+Kescue (CSAK) Missions range from recovering military survivor(s) by a single unit penetrating hostile territory without any support to a CSAR task force where the operations may involve a variety of forces including Command and Control (C2), Close Air Support (CAS), Suppression of Enemy Air Defence (SEAD), Intelligence, Airborne Early Warning (AEW), Medical Evacuation (MEDEVAC) and Special Operational Forces (SOF).
+Command and Control Plan, direct, task, coordinate, supervise and support air operations of [55] (C2) Air command and control systems and centers enable nations to seamlessly manage all types of air operations over their territory, and beyond, integrating air traffic control (ATC), surveillance, air mission control, airspace management and force management functions.
 General Air Traffic (GAT) All movements of civil aircraft, as well as all movements of State aircraft (including military, customs and police aircraft) when these movements are carried out in conformity with the procedures of the ICAO.
 [6] Interoperability (IOP) A set of functional, technical and operational properties required of the systems and constituents of the EATMN and of the procedures for its operation, in order to enable its safe, seamless and efficient operation.
 Interoperability is achieved by making the systems and constituents compliant with the essential requirements.
 [6] MALE drone Medium-Altitude Long Endurance military drone.
 MEDEVAC Medical evacuation.
 Military control agency Air control centers enable to manage all types of air operations inside a dedicated airspace, integrating air traffic control (ATC), surveillance, air mission control, airspace management functions (CRC, Deployable CRC, mil APP, AEW/AWACS.
-[53] Network Manager (NM) The Network Manager manages ATM network functions (airspace design, flow management) as well as scarce resources, e.g. transponder code allocations, radio frequencies.
-[47] Operational Air Traffic (OAT) All Flights which do not comply with the provisions stated for GAT and for which rules and procedures have been specified by appropriate national authorities.
-[32] Operational Centre In the context of this study, 'operational centre' is a generic term meaning any centre in an organisation where operational control of drones and manned aircraft, services, procedures and communication facilities are provided to external users (e.g. Control & Reporting Centre (CRC), Air Traffic Service Unit (ATSU) centre, U-space Service Provider (USSP) operations centre).
-Quick Reaction Alert Interceptor or Intercept (QRA(I)) , Recognised Air Picture (RAP) Composite of sea, land and air surveillance picture.
+[55] Network Manager (NM) The Network Manager manages ATM network functions (airspace design, flow management) as well as scarce resources, e.g. transponder code allocations, radio frequencies.
+[49] Operational Air Traffic (OAT) All Flights which do not comply with the provisions stated for GAT and for which rules and procedures have been specified by appropriate national authorities.
+[36] Operational Centre In the context of this study, 'operational centre' is a generic term meaning any centre in an organisation where operational control of drones and manned aircraft, services, procedures and communication facilities are provided to external users (e.g. Control & Reporting Centre (CRC), Air Traffic Service Unit (ATSU) centre, U-space Service Provider (USSP) operations centre).
+Quick Reaction Alert Interceptor or Intercept (QRA(I)) Aircraft stands ready at dedicated air bases to launch upon the Air C2 Centers orders to investigate unclear or potentially unsafe situations and to visually identify unknown aircrafts.
+Recognised Air Picture (RAP) Composite of sea, land and air surveillance picture.
 Surveillance: Detects, tracks and identifies to the greatest extent possible all aerial objects approaching or operating within European airspace.
 Search and Rescue (SAR) Search and rescue (SAR) service is provided to the survivors of aircraft accidents as well as aircraft in distress (and their occupants) regardless of their nationality.
-[55] Weapon Controller Military controller providing air mission control services according to STANAG 3993 / AAP 49.
+[57] Weapon Controller Military controller providing air mission control services according to STANAG 3993 / AAP 49.
 Western Standard procedures Procedures based on NATO STANAGs, Allied Tactical Procedures (ATP), Tactics and Techniques and Procedures (TTPs).